clewarne14/Capstone2021/README.md

    SASS_PATH=./node_modules;./src # This is if you're using Windows SASS_PATH=node_modules:src # This is if you're using MacOS
    ```
- 3. Paste the _skysql_chain.pem_ file in the root directory of server.
+ 3. Paste the aws_skysql_chain.pem_ file in the root directory of server.
 This is to ensure we have the correct permissions for our database connection.

 ## You're good to go!!!